temianibaba/tech258_azure/monitoring_scaling/readme.md

 VM scale sets can increases or decreases the number of VMs you can scale out or in.<br>

 This image shows how a VM scale set is made and the thought process behind it.<br>
-By starting off from a basic hard disk file you can create a custom image with the right provisions (files) to run your app in your instance.
+By starting off from a basic hard disk file you can create a custom image with the right provisions (files) to run your app in your instance.<br>
 ![alt text](images/image6.png)
 ### Take aways
 - You need to configure the VM scale set's custom autoscale.
 According to your own criteria you can set the minimum default and max number of machines, you can also change therequired CPU load to start the autoscaling